Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: BS Selection and Relaying Mechanism

 In VEC, the probability of task loss (or task outage) corresponds to the probability that the EU does not receive an offloaded task in due time, which occurs as a result of the EU mobility.
 We aim at minimizing the probability of task loss.
 First, we note that the time that the $i$th EU remains in the coverage area of the $j$th BS (i.e., sojourn time) yields

 Moreover, the overall offloading time is given by

 For the $l$th task generated at time instant $t$, the task loss can be formalized as

-In words, an task loss occurs if the total offloading latency is larger than the EU sojourn time within the coverage area of the serving BS.
-Thus, the EU solves the following optimization problem:
+In words, a task loss occurs if the total offloading latency is larger than the EU sojourn time within the coverage area of the serving BS.
+The EU aims at minimizing the task loss during the time horizon $T$, i.e., $\minimize \sum_{t=1}^T \Omega_{l,t}^{m_j}$.
 Even for the best BS w.r.t. the sojourn distance, the overall offloading latency might be more than the sojourn time.
 To address this challenge, we develop a relaying mechanism.

 Let the \textit{original BS} refer to the BS selected for task offloading.
 The \textit{neighboring BS} is a BS towards which (i.e. its coverage area) the vehicle moves.
 A relaying mechanism allows a vehicle to collect the task result from the neighboring BS, if receiving the result from the original BS is not possible.
 That is, if the BSs can communicate with each other, the task is relayed through the backhaul network \cite{MECVehicular17}.
 Then the relayed offloading time yields